oaregithub/oare_mono/README.md

 ![](./readme-imgs/start-export.png)

-This could take a little while.
+This process can take a while.
 Once the export is complete, you will need to import the exported database into your local database.
 Open the local database connection then go to Server > Data Import.

 ![](./readme-imgs/upload-dump.png)